standardebooks/manual/2-filesystem.rst

 #.
 The ONIX metadata file is located in :path:`./src/epub/onix.xml`.
 This file is identical for all ebooks.

 #.
-The ONIX metadata file is located in :path:`./src/epub/onix.xml`.
-This file is identical for all ebooks.

-#.
 The :path:`./src/META-INF/` and :path:`./src/mimetype` directory and files are epub structural files that are identical for all ebooks.

 #.
 The :path:`./LICENSE.md` contains the ebook license and is identical for all ebooks.